tc39/notes/meetings/2017-05/may-25.md

 General assent to Leo running the next meeting.

-LBR: I'm willing to try.
+LEO: I'm willing to try.

 AWB: I may not show, it would be valuable to have it, but he'll play it by ear.

-LBR: Will need to define and document the role.
+LEO: Will need to define and document the role.

 #### Conclusion/Resolution